-F Maternity and Parental Leave
+T.2.6.
+Maternity and Parental Leave

-1. Birth Mother

-In regards to length of maternity leave, a pregnant SO of the TSSU shall be entitled to up to eighteen (18) consecutive weeks of maternity leave and up to thirty-five (35) weeks of parental leave, without pay.

-If the birth mother has not taken maternity leave, they are eligible for up to thirty- seven (37) consecutive weeks of parental leave, without pay.
-The parental leave must immediately follow the maternity leave unless they and the Executive Committee of the TSSU agree otherwise.

-In the event the birth mother dies or is totally disabled, the remaining parent of the child shall be entitled to other maternity and parental leave without pay.

-2. Birth Father or Adoptive Parent

-An SO of the TSSU who is the birth father, the adoptive father, or the adoptive mother shall be entitled up to thirty-seven (37) consecutive weeks of parental leave without pay.
-The SO shall commence within fifty-two (52) weeks of the child's birth or the date the child comes within that SO's care and custody.

-3. Extensions - Special Circumstances

-An SO of the TSSU shall be entitled to extend the maternity leave by up to an additional six (6) consecutive weeks where a physician certifies the SO is unable to return to work for medical reason related to the birth, provided however, that in no case shall the combined maternity and parental leave exceed fifty-five (55) consecutive weeks following the commencement of such leave.

-An SO is entitled to extend the parental leave by up to an additional five (5) weeks leave without pay where the child is at least six (6) months of age before coming into the SO's care and custody and if certified by medical practitioner or the agency that placed the child that an additional period of parental care is required because the child suffers from a physical, psychological or emotional condition.

-4. Notice Requirements and Commencement of Leave

-An SO of the TSSU who requests parental leave for the adoption or caring of a child shall be required to provide proof to the Union Executive of adoption or birth of the child.

-An SO shall provide written notice, at least four (4) weeks in advance of the intended commencement date of the maternity and/or parental leave.
-(In the case of the adoption of a child, the SO shall provide as much notice as possible.)

-The SO who has been granted maternity or parental leave must provide four (4) weeks notice in writing of the date the SO intends to return to work.
+- 1. Maternity and Parental Leave without pay shall be available to an SO on the same basis as the total durations for Maternity and Parental Benefits as available under the Employment Insurance Act and its associated regulations.
+For greater clarity, there shall be no hours worked threshold applied to qualify for these leaves. - 2.
+Extensions of up to six (6) additional weeks leave without pay shall be available where the SO is unable to return to work for a medical reason related to the birth or where the child is at least six (6) months of age before coming into the SO's custody, and if certified by a medical practitioner or the agency that placed the child that an additional period of parental care is required because the child suffers from a physical, psychological or emotional condition. - 3.
+Notice Requirements and Commencement of Leave - a.
+An SO of the TSSU who requests parental leave for the adoption or caring of a child shall be required to provide proof to the Union Executive of adoption or birth of the child. - An SO shall provide written notice, at least four (4) weeks in advance of the intended commencement date of the maternity and/or parental leave.
+(In the case of the adoption of a child, the SO shall provide as much notice as possible.) - c.
+The SO who has been granted maternity or parental leave must provide four (4) weeks' notice in writing of the date the SO intends to return to work.

-An SO who wishes to return to work within six (6) weeks following the actual date of birth may be required to provide a certificate from a medical practitioner stating the SO is able to return to work.
+d.
 Where a pregnant SO gives birth before requesting maternity leave or before commencing maternity leave, the Officer's maternity leave will be deemed to have started on the date the Officer gave birth.

-5. Return to Work
+4. Return to Work

-On resuming employment from maternity or parental leave, the SO shall be reinstated in all respects in the position previously occupied by the SO.
+- a.
+On resuming employment from maternity or parental leave, the SO shall be reinstated in all respects in the position previously occupied by the SO. - b.
 This section (5) does not apply in the event that the SO's term of office has expired.

-6. MSP Coverage
+5. MSP Coverage

+a.
 While an SO is on maternity or parental leave MSP coverage shall be maintained by the union.

-G Family Care Family Leave
+T.2.7.
+Family Care Family Leave